-All of this is probably the watershed moment that government regulators envisioned more than seven years ago.
-That’s when broadcasters were mandated by the federal government to broadcast its signals in digital and drop analog.
+All of this is probably the watershed moment that government regulators envisioned more than 15 years ago.
+That’s when broadcasters were mandated by the federal government to broadcast digital TV signals and drop analog TV.

 How I tested Hauppauge WinTV-dualHD